fridgelord/tyre-price-scraping/README.md

 For platformaopon.pl 10 best offers fulfilling requirements from `input_file.xlsx` are selected.

 ### platformaopon.pl ###
-In order to use this website you need to provide credentials in `credentials.txt` in same directory as script.
+In order to use this website you need to provide credentials in `credentials.py` in `modules` directory.
 The file should contain two lines:
 ~~~
-login
+login="login"
-password
+password="password"
 ~~~